simondodson/onlinedoctor/src/pages/posts/lorem.md

 \
 The doctor will hereafter ask you a series of questions to check if the medication is appropriate for you, then the prescription is sent to you via Australia post.
 The cost of a paper prescription is $19.99 for the doctor’s fee including Registered Post delivery services, but Express Post costs an additional $4.99.
 The same charges also apply to delivery of medication. \
 \
-In The Press: <!--StartFragment-->
+**In The Press:** <!--StartFragment-->

 ## How does Qoctor work?

-*Qoctor CEO Aifric Boylan told Mamamia publication them regarding What is Qoctor, Who is Qoctor, had the following to say:*
+*Qoctor CEO Aifric Boylan told Mamamia publication answering, What is Qocto?, Who is Qocto?r, had the following to say:*

 > “We started off with medical certificates, but we quickly realised that there’s a whole range of simple medical issues that patients are often required to see the doctor for, when often they don’t need a face-to-face consultation,” Dr Boylan says.
 >